 Many states “toll” or pause the limitations period for a family member who is a minor.
 The limitations period starts to run when the minor turns eighteen.
 When a claim is made by an estate, some states toll the limitations period until the estate enters probate.

 Some states toll the limitations period if a criminal prosecution is (or could be) brought against the negligent driver.
 The tolling period usually ends when the charges are resolved, although there is typically a maximum time during which the period can be tolled.

 The complexity of laws governing the timing of lawsuits can be overwhelming for families who are grieving the loss of a loved one.
-A bicycle accident lawyer, like a bicycle accident lawyer in Atlanta, GA, is in the best position to advise families about the limitations period and other laws that govern a lawsuit relating to a loved one’s death.
+A bicycle accident lawyer is in the best position to advise families about the limitations period and other laws that govern a lawsuit relating to a loved one’s death.